 The Library recently completed a strategic planning initiative, outlining a strategy for reimaging the Library as an "Academic Commons."
 In embarking upon this initiative, the goal was to develop a strategic plan through a results-oriented process that would be intentionally short-term, productive, and focused on achieving critical goals for Library Services and Instructional Technology within the broader institutional context.

 We envision the Library as the College's cultural and intellectual center, exemplifying Guilford's unique experiential approach to liberal arts education.
 As the Academic Commons, the Library will promote authentic campus partnerships, will foster a sense of academic community, will further a culture of experimentation, and will serve as a catalyst for the innovative and strategic design of learning space campus-wide.
-In providing flexible creation spaces that may continually evolve as needs change, and within the Library not only supporting but modelling meaningful collaboration for our students, we will further the fulfillment of the primary emphasis of the College's mission to provide a "transformative and practical liberal arts education."
+In providing flexible creation spaces that may continually evolve as needs change, and within the Library not only supporting but modeling meaningful collaboration for our students, we will further the fulfillment of the primary emphasis of the College's mission to provide a "transformative and practical liberal arts education."

-The Guilford Community is invited to read the latest draft of Hege Library Strategic Directions, 2014-2017: The Library as "Academic Commons" and the Learning Technologies Strategic Plan, Hege Library Strategic Plan for Learning Technologies
+The Guilford Community is invited to read our strategic plan, Hege Library Strategic Directions, 2014-2017: The Library as "Academic Commons" and the Learning Technologies Strategic Plan, Hege Library Strategic Plan for Learning Technologies

 Housed within Hege Library, the Friends Historical Collection is an integral and vital special library exemplifying the College’s Quaker heritage.
 The collection acquires, organizes, and preserves materials, both published and unpublished, related to the history of the Religious Society of Friends and makes them available, both to the College and to the wider community of researchers.
 Distinguished by its comprehensiveness in preserving the spiritual, intellectual and cultural heritage of Quakerism in the southeastern United States, the collection represents the enduring value of Guilford’s stewardship of a vital historical perspective.
 As the official repository for college records, the integrity of the collection ensures that Guilford’s institutional memory is sustained, in preserving records of enduring value and promoting them as a resource.